This article explains whether you should train with power data, a heart rate monitor, or both at once to improve your performance effectively.

 Are you still not sure if power meters are worth it?
 Then, check out more reasons to use a power meter.

 Heart Rate: Delayed and Subjective

-Heart rate monitors are affordable, easy to use, and their data are easy to interpret.
+Heart rate monitors are affordable and easy to use, and their data are easy to interpret.

 The problem with heart rate is that it just shows your body’s response to a given effort.
 It is delayed and doesn’t tell you precisely what work (power) you are doing.